The Guide to a 9/80 Work Schedule: What it Is, How it Works, and Best Practices

 Abuse and Overtime

-Sometimes employees can take advantage of the extra hours in a week and work more than 40 hours for which they can be paid overtime.
+Sometimes, employees can take advantage of the extra hours in a week and work more than 40 hours.
+When this happens, these employees are eligible for overtime pay.
 This can raise labor costs for the company.
-So it's important to ensure that employees understand the rules and expectations of the 9/80 workweek and that there is proper monitoring in place to prevent abuse.
+So, it's important to ensure employees understand the rules and expectations of the 9/80 workweek and that there is proper monitoring in place to prevent abuse.

 Decreased Productivity